your adventure in

 Minor in Philosophy

 The department offers a minor in philosophy which may be earned by completing a total of 15 credits in philosophy.
-At least 9 credits must be in courses numbered 3000 or above (only 3 credits of which may be in PHIL 4900).
-The minor must include at least 9 credits that are not used to meet any other department, college or university requirement.
+At least 9 credits must be in courses numbered 3000 or above (only 3 credits of which may be in PHIL 4900), and at least 3 credits must be taken at Iowa State University.
+The minor must include at least 3 credits that are not used to meet any other department, college, or university requirement.

 MINOR IN ETHICS